anthemion-org/ogle-web/README.md

 which is certain to produce name collisions.

-The method invocation is also inherently polymorphic, meaning that any object with the necessary methods (in this case, `uSess` and `uBuffRead`) can be passed to an algorithm that calls those methods.
+The method invocation is also inherently polymorphic, allowing any object with the necessary methods (in this case, `uSess` and `uBuffRead`) to be manipulated by an algorithm that calls those methods.
 When using a procedural API, the calling code must couple itself to a _specific_ API.
 Other types cannot be processed without something like:

 ```
 function uStart(aTypeServ, aServ) {
   const oSess = aTypeServ.uSess(aServ);
-  const oBuff = aTypeServ.uBuffRead(aServ);
+  const oBuff = aTypeServ.uBuffRead(aServ, oSess);
   ...
 ```